jesuschristrregions-hue/A/README.md

 `index` or `diff`, you may have accidentally saved a Git patch instead of the Python source file.
 Download the raw `galaxy_sim.py` file or copy only the Python code.

+If the program raises `ModuleNotFoundError: No module named 'OpenGL'`, install the `PyOpenGL` package.